Lumbar MRI scanMagnetic resonance imaging - lumbar spine; MRI - lower back

-A lumbar magnetic resonance imaging (MRI) scan is a imaging method that uses powerful magnets and radio waves to create pictures of the lower part of the spine.
-This area is also called the lumbar spine.
+A lumbar magnetic resonance imaging (MRI) scan uses energy from strong magnets to create pictures of the lower part of the spine (lumbar spine).

 An MRI does not use radiation (x-rays).

 Single MRI images are called slices.
 The images can be stored on a computer or printed on film.
 One exam produces many images.

 You will wear a hospital gown or clothes without metal snaps or zippers (such as sweatpants and a t-shirt).
 Some types of metal can cause blurry images.